 In the midst of this space race, Elon Musk gave birth to a private space company, SpaceX, which is dominating the business aspect of space exploration today.
 The private space agency has become so successful that people are actually comparing it with NASA.

-Is SpaceX really challenging NASA or they just work side by side for a better future of human race?
-This article will help you to understand major differences between NASA and SpaceX, and how the future looks like for both of them and space research at whole.
+Is SpaceX really challenging NASA, or they just work side by side for a better future of the human race?
+This article will help you to understand the major differences between NASA and SpaceX, and how the future looks like for both of them and space research as a whole.